 Join us for a strictly adults-only evening of science as the sun sets.
 Expect cocktails, music and hands-on science in The Forum’s Explorium – at last, a chance for you to explore the fun of science, without the kids!

-Featuring scientific comedy from Simon Watt, songs in the key of science from Jonny Berliner, a spot of rap science with Jon Chase, an ‘organ-off’ battle of the organs, the Journey of Food, SuperApe performance, cyber hacking with the Ladies of Hacking Society Norwich, taste and flavour with Norfolk and Norwich Science Association, talk from Former Scotland Yard Detective Steve Gaskin, merchandise from Science Scribbles, slime making, virtual reality and more…
+Featuring scientific comedy from Simon Watt, songs in the key of science from Jonny Berliner, a spot of rap science with Jon Chase, an ‘organ-off’ battle of the organs, the Journey of Food, SuperApe performance, taste and flavour with Norfolk and Norwich Science Association, talk from Former Scotland Yard Detective Steve Gaskin, merchandise from Science Scribbles, slime making, virtual reality and more…

 Plus a bar, gin bar and DJ.

-Please note that BUG (Better Universal Grub) are no longer able to attend.
+Please note that BUG (Better Universal Grub) and the Ladies of Hacking Society Norwich are no longer able to attend.

 WARNING: ADULT-ONLY CONTENT!